Who We Are

 Matt Talbot Kitchen & Outreach was founded by Catholics and has become a diverse community of servants, called by God to nourish and empower one another in a spirit of dignity and love.

 Defeat hunger and homelessness.
 Restore hope!

-In 1999, after assessing local needs and consulting with community leaders, the Board of Directors took a leap of faith and hired Susanne Blue to become the first Executive Director and expand services beyond meeting the basic need of nutrition.
+In 1999, after assessing local needs and consulting with community leaders, the Board of Directors hired Susanne Blue to become the first Executive Director and expand services beyond meeting the basic need of nutrition.
 Ms. Blue has led the community kitchen and outreach center for the past 20 years and developed many programs designed to comprehensively address the needs of the homeless and near homeless.

 Today Matt Talbot is a permanent fixture of Lincoln's safety net with volunteers providing two meals a day and professional staff offering a wide range of outreach services to prevent and alleviate homelessness.
 It is a mission of feeding in the broadest sense of the word in an environment that encourages empowerment, nonviolence and mutual respect.